 Click Network Load Balancing, and then click OK.

 If you upgrade from Microsoft Windows NT 4.0 Windows Load Balancing Service (WLBS) to Windows 2000 Advanced Server or Windows 2000 Datacenter Server, NLB is automatically installed and the WLBS configuration settings are transferred to NLB.
 You can upgrade your WLBS cluster hosts one at a time because Windows 2000 NLB interoperates with Windows NT 4.0 WLBS.

 How to Configure NLB in Windows 2000

-198496For more detailed information about load balancing settings for specific configurations, see the following articles in the Microsoft Knowledge Base:
+For more detailed information about configuring load balancing settings in general, see the following article in the Microsoft Knowledge Base: